 Worcester Cathedral, Worcester

 The project demonstrates how our large skilled workforce is unique in the UK in the ability to carry out large scale, complex restoration to the highest standards to a very tight schedule due to funding restrictions.
-This work will be completed on time and on budget in fifteen months.
+This work was completed on time and on budget in fifteen months.

 HWG are grateful for this information to Richard Thomas Barnes and cathedral archaeologist Chris Guy.